Christie’s Maharajas & Mughal Magnificence Sale Made Over $109 Million—and Set 3 New Records

-The top lot at the Maharajas & Mugal auction: the A Belle Époque Devant-de-corsage
+The top lot at the Maharajas & Mughal auction: the A Belle Époque Devant-de-corsage

 The dust has settled, and the results are in: Christie’s Maharajas & Mughal Magnificence collection achieved a whopping $109.2 million at auction.
 Crunch those numbers and you’ll come out with three new records for Indian works of art, as well as the second highest auction total for a private jewelry collection.